Hulu’s ‘Dopesick,’ Michael Keaton’s opioid epidemic show, will make you sick with rage

 About six weeks ago, Purdue Pharma was dissolved in a bankruptcy settlement that cost its owners, the Sackler family, $4.5 billion.

-It was exactly the outcome that the company tried to avoid 25 years ago, with the rollout of its “miracle drug” OxyContin, the supposed cure for pain.
-Had the drug somehow failed, perhaps many of the estimated 500,000 lives lost to the U.S. opioid epidemic since could have been saved.
+It was exactly the outcome that the company tried to avoid 25 years ago when, with the patent on its signature drug MS Contin having expired, the company rolled out its new “miracle drug” OxyContin, the supposed cure for pain.
+Had the new drug somehow failed, perhaps many of the estimated 500,000 lives lost to the U.S. opioid epidemic since could have been saved.
 As the new Hulu miniseries, Dopesick, demonstrates, however, Purdue did everything in its massively financed, well-connected power to make sure that was not what happened.

-It can be difficult to make people who aren’t directly affected by the opioid crisis to care about it, considering the issue’s many complicating factors and moving parts.
-HBO and Netflix have both put out excellent documentaries on the subject, but scripted content has thus far mainly been restricted to crime features like Cherry or Crisis, which draw attention to the victims of the epidemic, but not its origins.
+It can be difficult to make people who aren’t directly affected by the opioid crisis care about it, considering the issue’s many complicating factors and moving parts.
+HBO and Netflix have both put out excellent documentaries on the subject, but scripted content has thus far mainly been restricted to crime features like Cherry or Crisis, which draw attention to some victims of the epidemic, but not its origins.

 Into this void steps Hulu, along with star and executive producer Michael Keaton, to deliver a 30,000-foot view of our sprawling national disaster—or, at least, one of the several concurrent ones—in as engrossing a manner as possible.
 (Not to be outdone, Netflix has a similar scripted miniseries on the way as well.)